polybar/polybar/README.md

 without messing with named pipes, MacGyver-like scripting or non-blocking loops lobotomizing your CPU.

-Please note that the project hasn't been tested, other then by myself, so bugs and various bumps is to be expected.
-Please report any issues here on github.
+Please note that the project is still in early development, so please report any anomalies by [creating an issue ticket](https://github.com/jaagr/lemonbuddy/issues) here on GitHub.
+I welcome pull requests with fixes or improvements.

 Here's a screenshot showing you an example of what it could look like: